 Booktopia gives you a unique link to your book being sold on Booktopia, which you can embed onto your website, such as on that book’s page on your website.
 Or you can share it on social media.
 Should visitors use that link to buy your book, you will receive up to 7.5% commission on the sale, on top of what you’re earning through the sale on Booktopia in the first place.

 Why Sell on Booktopia?

-If you’re an Aussie author, you’re probably familiar with Booktopia.
+If you’re an Aussie author, you’re probably already familiar with Booktopia and its benefits.
 But if you’re not, here’s a rundown of the benefits of selling there:

 Booktopia is a fast-growing online book retailer.
 In the last few years, they’ve fulfilled over 3.5 million orders and deliveries.
 They’ve received numerous awards from prestigious bodies like the Australian Business Awards, Online Retail Industry Awards and others.

 - One issue that many Australian buyers have with Amazon and other international online marketplaces is the shipping fee.
 This is often a huge turn off for Australian customers.
 With Booktopia, shipping fees are set to a flat rate of $6.95 for any Australian address.